 KSU, KONZA Prairie, Long-Term Environmental Research & National Ecological Observatory Network Site

 The Konza Prairie is 8,613 acres of native tall grass prairie with islands of tall trees near water and along streams.
 These isolated habitats may house unique species of tardigrades.
-The Konza Prairie LTER Site has the history of remote sensing data available to be correlated with current collections.
+The Konza Prairie LTER and NEON Site has the history of remote sensing data available to be correlated with current collections.

 KU Microscopy & Analytic Imaging Lab

 Students will spend a week learning SEM, TEM and elemental analysis at the KU Microscopy and Analytical Imagery Lab.
 They will produce images and data for analysis and their presentations and publications.

 The CAS offers both interactions with the public and professional research into the biodiversity of the planet.
 Based on their collections and exhibits, the academy reaches out to people from all walks of life to educate and inform.
 In addition to a water bear hunt, the students will present the results of their research to the science staff and the public.

 Tree Climbing Kansas City